anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The content field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough information for the Registrar to pick an appropriate (active) client context.
 Note that the same UDP socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
-The jp_context field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of of per-session context.
+The jp_context field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of per-session context.
 The jp_context field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client, then the jp_context needs to be included in a JPY message along with the DTLS message in the content field.